Reality check – plastic our daily companion

-The world today is using 5 trillion plastic bags every year equaling 10 million plastic bags every 60 seconds; and few of us will have realization thata single-use plastic bagtakes 1,000 years to decompose.
-If plastic consumption continuesat the current pace, we would have been producing 1,124 million tonnes of plastic by 2050; the bulk of which will ultimately find its way into the trenches on land, deepest ocean beds and in the altitudes of the mountainsthereby destroying species and damaging their natural habitats at rates far greater than nature can recover.
+In brief, if plastic consumption continues at the current pace, we would have been producing 1,124 million tonnes of plastic by 2050.
+Ultimately, the bulk of which will find its way into trenches on land, deepest ocean beds and in altitudes of mountains.
+Hence, destroying species and damaging their natural habitats at rates far greater than nature can recover.

-The greatest physical evidence of plastic waste pollution is the “five” garbage patches housed in the Indian, Atlantic and Pacific Oceans composed of plastic soup sub-merged in the stillness of the water.
+The greatest physical evidence of plastic waste pollution is “five” garbage patches housed in Indian, Atlantic and Pacific Oceans.
+This composed of plastic soup submerged in the stillness of the water.
 These garbage islands have taken a heavy toll on marine creatures that are found ensnarled in plastic bags and being choked to death after ingesting plastic bottles.

 To add fuel to the fire, chemical decomposition of plastic takes what we call ages.
-Moving down into the oceans, sunlight loses its intensityand consequently slows down the chemical breakdown of plastic.
+For this reason, moving down into the oceans, sunlight loses its intensity and consequently slows down the chemical breakdown of plastic.
 The plastic, however, undergoes physical fragmentation into particles of <5mm in size known as micro-plastic particles.

-Thus, this situation calls for combined effort of the governmental bodies, corporate sector, donors, lobbyists, communities and most importantly the civil society.
-Many governmental bodies around the world have already accepted the challenge and taken initiatives to eliminate plastic pollution by banning plastic use and levying plastic bags.
+Thus, this situation calls for combined efforts of governmental bodies, corporate sector, donors, lobbyists, communities and most importantly the civil society.
+Many governmental bodies around the world have already accepted the challenge.
+They are taking initiatives to eliminate plastic pollution by banning plastic use and levying plastic bags.

-Advocating UN’s cause of social, economic and environmental sustainable development, the Commission on Science and Technology for Sustainable Development in the South (COMSATS) takes on board developing nations forachieving socio-economic development through sustained use of innate resourcesand promoting science, technology and innovation.
+Advocating UN’s cause of social, economic and environmental sustainable development, the Commission on Science and Technology for Sustainable Development in the South (COMSATS) takes on board developing nations for achieving socio-economic development through sustained use of innate resources and promoting science, technology and innovation.